Good at Falling

-Good at Falling is the debut studio album by English indie pop musician Amber Bain, under the name The Japanese House.
+Good at Falling is the debut studio album by English indie pop musician Amber Bain, under the name the Japanese House.
 It was released on 1 March 2019 by Dirty Hit, after Bain released four extended plays spanning three years; Pools to Bathe In, Clean, Swim Against the Tide and Saw You in a Dream.
-The album was produced by Amber Bain alongside BJ Burton and The 1975 drummer/producer George Daniel.
+The album was produced by Amber Bain alongside BJ Burton and the 1975 drummer/producer George Daniel.

-Reception

-Good at Falling received positive reviews.